fpdf-easytable/fpdf-easytable/README.md

 bottomMargin (optional)

    Optional.
-Specify the number of white lines left after the last row of the table.
-Default 2.
+Specify the size in [user units](#user-units) of the bottom margin for the table.
+Default 2 in user units.

    If it is negative, the vertical position will be set before the end of the table.